benoitlepage/MargIntTmle/README.md

 # MargIntTmle

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of MargIntTmle is to estimate marginal interaction effects using g-computation, IPTW or TMLE.
 Interaction effects are calculated from the parameters of a Marginal Structural Model (MSM) estimated using the [`ltmle`](https://github.com/joshuaschwab/ltmle) R package.

+## Warning

+Please note that in the current version of the package, the calculation of the standard error and confidence interval of the RERI is not optimal.

 ## Installation